YoinkBird/cyclesafe/report/report.md

 The client then displays the unmodified third-party routing information along with the route-scoring information to the user.

-For this implementation, the Google Maps Directions Service was used as the third-party routing provider, and the Google Maps Places API was used to enable autocompletion for the starting and end location names.
+For this implementation, the Google Maps Directions Service was used as the third-party routing provider, and the Google Places API was used to enable autocompletion for the starting and end location names.

 #### Data Formats